KathrynPanger/Controlled-Study-Magic/README.md

 # Controlled-Study-Magic

 <h2>Falsifying Magic: A controlled study of the effect of magic spells on randomly generated integers </h2>
 Many people believe that magic is real, and that it can influence the world to such a degree that a scientific test would demonstrate this.
 I designed and implemented such a study.
-Note that this same study can be used to test the efficacy of prayer.
+Note that this same study can be used to test the efficacy of prayer, "luckiness" and any other superstition which believers say can be directed upon a situation at will.

 <h3>Methods</h3>
 This simple program generates two lists of random numbers.
 The first is generated before any supposed magic spell is cast, and the second is generated afterwards.
 This code uses simple linear regression to test whether the caster has managed to effectively enchant the code such that it will generate the second list under the influence of this magic, injecting bias into it.
 If the spell cast upon the code has worked, the regression test will show a significant effect of the spell-casting on the value of the numbers.